GSA/digitalgov.gov/content/events/2019/06/2019-06-19-gsa-hackathon.md

 Prizes will be distributed to the eligible winners via Electronic Funds Transfer (EFT), within 60 business days of the announcement of the winner(s).
 GSA will distribute the funds evenly to all team members listed in the original registrations who arrive at the Security Desk at their respective locations for the competition start time of 10:00am ET and stay for the full day (10:00 am - 4:00 pm, ET).
 Funding for this hackathon will come from GSA.

-## How Does Judging Work?
+## How Judging Works

-10:00 am - 3:00 pm — Hacking
+10:00 am to 3:00 pm — Hacking

-3:00 - 4:00 pm — Round 1 judging, winners announced
+3:00 to 4:00 pm — Round 1 judging, winners announced

-4:00 - 5:00 pm — Round 2 judging, winner announced
+4:00 to 5:00 pm — Round 2 judging, winner announced

-_A full schedule for the day will be posted in the coming weeks. _
+_A full schedule for the day will be posted in the coming weeks._

 ### Round 1